 Expiry dates for go cards

-- If more than 90 days has passed since you're card expired, you'll need to buy a new go card to travel.
-You can then transfer the balance and refundable deposit from your old card.
+- If more than 90 days have passed since your card expired, you need to buy a new go card to travel.
+You can then transfer the balance and refundable deposit from your old card to your new one.

 Concession card holders: